jank-lang/jank/README.md

 The current tl;dr for jank's usability is: **getting there, but not ready for use yet**.

+## Latest binaries
+There are pre-compiled binaries for Ubuntu 22.04, which are built to follow the `main` branch.
+You can download a tarball with everything you need here: https://github.com/jank-lang/jank/releases/tag/latest

 ## Building locally
 ### Dependencies
 For Debian-based distros, this should be all you need: